willhains/fig/README.md

 static final Map<String, HostName> NODE_HOSTS = Fig.map("node.*.hostname", HostName::new);
 ```

+> **NOTE:** Config is immutable.
+After class loading, all config values are fixed, including lists and maps.

 <!-- TODO: See ["Using Fig"](docs/Using-Fig.md) for more information. -->

 ## Config Files